This is Golfer Geeks’ Titleist GT2 driver review.

 After several rounds, I can confidently say it’s one of the most consistent, forgiving drivers I’ve tested in a long time.

-Who is the GT2 for?
+Who Should Play the Titleist GT2 Driver?

 Low handicaps: (Yes) You may need lower spin and lower flight.
 Other than that, the GT2 does it all.